 Learn More About Geoff Parker

-“Platforms have become an incredibly powerful and important phenomenon across the global economy,” says Parker.
-“Product-based businesses that have not yet converted to a platform model may realize the opportunities they are missing by asking themselves, ‘Do we want to make money selling stuff or facilitating transactions?’”
+“Platforms have become an incredibly powerful, lucrative and important phenomenon across the global economy,” says Parker, who was named one of Thinkers50’s top 50 management thinkers in the world in 2021.
+“Product-based businesses that have not yet converted to a platform model may realize the opportunities they are missing by asking themselves, ‘Do we want to make money by selling stuff or by facilitating transactions?’”

 Parker has made significant contributions to the field of network economics and strategy as co-developer of the theory of “two-sided” markets.
 His current research includes studies of distributed innovation, business platform strategy and technical/economic systems to integrate renewable energy.